CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Explain when toBe cannot be used to compare 2 objects'
+    1='Explain why toBe cannot be used to compare the contents of two objects'
 +++

 Let's look at an empty query string.